Dataless Weight Disentanglement in Task Arithmetic via Kronecker-Factored Approximate Curvature¶

 Limitations of Prior Work¶

-Naïve linear combination leads to cross-task interference—adding a new task vector modifies shared representations, disrupting the representations of other tasks and degrading the performance of the merged model.
-Promoting weight disentanglement is therefore necessary, ensuring that different task vectors only influence the input-space regions corresponding to their respective tasks.
+Naive linear combinations lead to cross-task interference—adding a new task vector modifies shared representations and disrupts existing tasks, causing performance degradation in the merged model.
+To mitigate interference, it is necessary to promote weight disentanglement, ensuring task vectors only affect input space regions relevant to their respective tasks.

-This paper proposes TAK (Task Arithmetic with KFAC regularization): under a linearized fine-tuning framework, the representation drift regularization is reformulated as a quadratic form of the Jacobian Gramian, which is a special instance of the Generalized Gauss-Newton (GGN) matrix.
-By approximating the GGN with KFAC, pre-computed Kronecker factors can serve as a regularizer without requiring any data.
-A cumulative regularization strategy is further proposed to merge multi-task KFAC factors into a single surrogate, achieving \(O(1)\) complexity with respect to the number of tasks.
+Proposed TAK (Task Arithmetic with KFAC regularization): Under a linearized fine-tuning framework, representation drift regularization is transformed into a quadratic form of the Jacobian Gramian, which is a specific instance of the Generalized Gauss-Newton (GGN) matrix.
+Leveraging KFAC to approximate GGN, pre-computed Kronecker factors can be used as a data-free regularization term.
+Furthermore, an accumulative regularization strategy is proposed to merge multi-task KFAC factors into a single proxy, achieving \(O(1)\) complexity relative to the number of tasks.

 Method¶